 A year later, these two were able to get revenge for the devasting loss at Thermopylae by winning two key victories against the Persians at Salamis and Plataea.
 Because of their eventual victory we are able to read about King Leonidas and his heroic men.

-Successive battles took Sparta from a great military power to a lesser city state who could not compete with the likes of Alexander the Great and the Roman legions.
+Successive battles took Sparta from a great military power to a lesser city-state that could not compete with the likes of Alexander the Great and the Roman legions.

 Written by – David Tee AncientPages.com Staff Writer